manifoldmarkets/manifold/docs/docs/api.md

     twitterHandle?: string
     discordHandle?: string

-    // Note: the following are fully rederivable from the transaction history.
-    // They are here for convenience only and may be removed in the future.
+    // Note: the following are here for convenience only and may be removed in the future.
     balance: number
     totalDeposits: number
     totalPnLCached: number